 Patrons who registered for programs, impacted by the closures, that required a fee through June 14, 2020, have received a refund.

 I haven’t received my refund yet.
 How long does it take and who do I contact with questions?

-We are in the midst of processing all refunds during the closure period.
+We are in the midst of processing all refunds during the closure period, including all Spring classes.
 Please be patient with us as we make these account adjustments.
-We hope to have all refunds returned to the public by mid-April at the latest.
-If you don’t receive your expected refund by April 15, please call (503) 645-6433.
+We hope to have all refunds returned to the public by the end of April at the latest.
+If you don’t receive your expected refund by May 10, please call (503) 645-6433.
 Just a reminder, refunds will be credited back to the payment card used, so please do check your debit or credit card statement if you paid by card.
 For cash or check payments, a refund will be mailed to your address on file, so please be sure to update your address if you have recently moved.

 I have a Deluxe, General Pass, or paid an Out-of-District Assessment, how are these impacted by the closure?